 - An occupancy permit must be obtained after the completion of the construction works.
 The permit is issued if the building is appropriate for use and was constructed in accordance with the building permit.
 The construction authorities conduct an on-site examination in the course of issuing the occupancy permit.

-- There are also permit for function change and the retroactive building permit.
+There are also permit for function change and the retroactive building permit

-Anyone thinking of investing in real estate in Spain must bear in mind the existence of a complex system of laws and regulations adopted by the State, the Autonomous Communities and the Municipalities related to urban development, i.e. the transformation, construction and use of land.
+Anyone thinking of investing in real estate in Spain must bear in mind the existence of a complex system of laws and regulations adopted by the State, the Autonomous Communities and the Municipalities relating to urban development, i.e. the transformation, construction and use of land.

 According to the Spanish Constitution, the Autonomous Communities hold exclusive powers with respect to planning, meaning that they are entitled to approve laws and regulations on this matter that will have to be complied with by the Municipalities when approving their respective urban development regulations.
 Regional laws and regulations on planning, amongst others, govern types of zoning plans, land classification, uses of the land, rights and obligations of owners of the land subject to zoning procedures, assignment of land in favour of the Municipality, and construction licences.
 However, although the Spanish State does not hold any powers with regard to planning matters, due to the fact that they affect ownership rights, it has passed legislation on ownership and valuation of land.
-In light of the provisions established in both the laws and regulations approved by the Autonomous Communities and the Spanish State, the Municipalities approved plans governing zoning and planning matters within the boundaries of their territories.
+In light of the provisions established in both the laws and regulations approved by the Autonomous Communities and the Spanish State, both the Autonomous Communities and Municipalities approve plans governing zoning and planning matters within the boundaries of their territories.

 Municipalities are entitled to define the classification and qualification of their land in the terms established in the regional laws and regulations.
 The General Municipal Plan is the regulation which establishes the classes of land and the possible uses.
 The General Municipal Plan is initially and provisionally approved by the City Council, but it is finally approved by the Administration of the relevant Autonomous Community where the Municipality is located.
 The inclusion by such General Plan of a certain plot within a category of land is of tremendous importance from the perspective of the rights held by its owner as regards its urban development use, especially in respect of the construction of buildings on such plot.
 In general terms, the land can be classified in three categories:

-- Urban land: (suelo urbano) this is land which has already been built upon and is integrated into the urban area, with all the basic zoning services (mainly roads, water and energy supply and sewage systems) or may be built upon or transformed as it has the urbanisation infrastructures and equipment necessary for its corresponding urban development use (i.e. access, water supply, drainage and electricity supply).
-For land to be granted this category it has to be urbanised beforehand so that basic services can be provided thereto and it can be classified according to the General Plan.
+- Urban land (suelo urbano): this is land which has already been built upon and is integrated into the urban area, with all the basic zoning services (mainly roads, water and energy supply and sewage systems) or may be built upon or transformed as it has the urbanisation infrastructures and equipment necessary for its corresponding urban development use (i.e. access, water supply, drainage and electricity supply).
+For land to be granted this category it has to be urbanised beforehand, so that basic services can be provided thereto and it can be classified according to the General Plan.
 Usually, the General Municipal Plan will establish the uses and constructing parameters applicable to urban land.
-Otherwise, the Municipality will have to approve regulations further implementing it and, where necessary in this class of land, to adopt decisions to redistribute ownership rights and assign responsibilities, as well as authorising the urbanisation measures required for the implementation of basic zoning services.
+Otherwise, the Municipality will have to approve regulations further implementing it and, where necessary in this class of land, adopt decisions to redistribute ownership rights and assign responsibilities, as well as authorising the urbanisation measures required for the implementation of basic zoning services.

 - Land suitable for urban development (suelo urbanizable): land considered necessary by the Municipality to guarantee the growth of the population and economic activities.
-This land does not bear any zoning services and is not considered "solar", that is, land suitable for urban development.
+This land does not bear any zoning services and is considered "solar", that is, land suitable for urban development.
 In order to transform this type of land into urban land, the Municipality will have to approve regulations implementing the General Municipal Plan, approve decisions to redistribute ownership rights and assign responsibilities, as well as authorising the urbanisation measures required for the implementation of basic zoning services.